Difference Between UGC NET and CSIR NET: Eligibility, Subjects, Exam Pattern, and Career Opportunities

 Preparation Tips for UGC NET

-• Know the Exam Pattern: Familiarize yourself with the pattern of Paper 1 and Paper 2 and marking scheme.
+• Know the Exam Pattern: Familiarize yourself with the pattern of Paper 1 and Paper 2 and the marking scheme.

 • Concentrate on Teaching & Research Aptitude: Paper 1 tests these abilities, so keep practicing multiple-choice questions on a regular basis.